When does a home equity loan make sense? | CNN Underscored

 What is a home equity loan?

 Similar to a mortgage, a home equity loan is a debt that’s secured by the equity in your house or apartment.
 If you’re not familiar with the term “equity,” it’s the amount that your home is currently worth, minus any debt you have on it in the form of a mortgage or other loans.
-Usually a home equity loan serves as an additional debt on top of an already-existing mortgage.
+Usually a home equity loan serves as an additional debt on top of an already existing mortgage.

 When you take out a home equity loan, you borrow a fixed amount of cash and agree to pay it back over a fixed length of time.
 Home equity loans also come with fixed interest rates and fixed monthly payments, so they’re easy to budget and plan for.